-Next enter the letter U now we will see all the formulas which starts with the letters SU
+Next, enter the letter U. Now, we will see all the formulas which start with the letters SU.

 Click on this fx option to open the INSERT FUNCTION dialogue box.

 Here we can search the formula we want to use.
-If we are not sure which formula to apply we can enter the brief description about the formula for example if I want to SUM cells I can write sum cells and it will give me the list of excel formulas
+If we are not sure which formula to apply, we can enter a brief description of the formula; for example, if I want to SUM cells, I can write sum cells, and it will give me the list of excel formulas.